“She’s not like others and she knows this”: Granny impresses Mzansi with swag

 - The elderly citizen was dressed in a crispy white outfit and shook her body while enjoying the music she was listening to

-PAY ATTENTION: Briefly News launched a YouTube channel Briefly TV.
-Subscribe now!

-A young woman's grandmother showed she got the drip and the moves in a video she took of her at church.
+A young woman's grandmother showed she's got the drip and the moves in a video taken at church.

 The gogo's freshness was so crisp and evident that netizens were amazed and wondered how beautiful she was back in her day.